mdarmaan6204/DevTinder/notes.md

            res.send("hello from server hello hello hello");
        })

-- It will listen to all route so it should use at the end  if not then this will override all route  --> app.use("/",(req, res) =>{
+- It will listen to all route so it should use at the end  if not then this will override all rou app.use("/",(req, res) =>{
            res.send("hello from server");
        })

-- request handle is like wildcard and sequence matters like if else if and else  -->
+- request handle is like wildcard and sequence matters like if else if and el
-- /xyz matches with /xyz/2 , /xyz/fgld , /xyz/jfnusu/fknsu but not with /xyz2 -->
+- /xyz matches with /xyz/2 , /xyz/fgld , /xyz/jfnusu/fknsu but not with /x

        app.listen(3000, () => {